imagry/aleph_star/README.md

 2. To train with Aleph-Star create a `DemoTrainingAlephStar` structure containing all the relevant training parameters and performance tracking.
 A helper function is `dtas = InitializeDTAS()` it initializes with a learning rate of 0.01, trees of 5500 nodes, gamma of 0.98, etc.

 2. the training loop is run `traindtas(dtas, iters, fname)`.
 It will output some imformation on how the process is going, it will save all the training state (including sensors in the replay buffer) every 100 iterations into the file named `fname` and it will stop after `iters` iterations.
 The run can be interrupted (not on Windows because of a bug) in the Jupyter notebook or the repl with `cmd-c`.
+To save training data at any point do `@save fname dtas`

 3. Plot the results with `plotdtas(dtas)`.